ChickenProp/chickenprop.github.com/drafts/variadic-hm.md

 So if `b ...` corresponds to `Integer String Number`, then `(Listof b) ... b` corresponds to `(Listof Integer) (Listof String) (Listof Number)`.

 I don't know if we strictly need the trailing variable in the body.
 You're only allowed one `...` in the variable list (right at the end), and the trailing variable is required to have been in the variable list followed by a `...`, so as far as I can tell it's unambiguous.
-(At least as long as there are no higher-rank types, which I don't think I've seen mentioned yet.)
+(At least as long as there are no higher-rank types, which I don't think I've seen mentioned in this context.)

 `printf`, `appF`, `appA` and `puring` would also fit into this schema if it weren't for the constraints.
 But as far as I know Typed Racket has nothing analagous to Haskell's constraints.
 I don't know how much they complicate matters.